 Clowns ukulele lessons offer a great first step into music.
 Classes run for 20-30 minutes (depending on the group size) and have between one to four children per class.
-They run over three 10-week terms throughout the year and are designed to be fun, relaxed and stimulating.
+The lessons run over three terms.
+There are 10 lessons per term with the classes designed to be fun, relaxed and stimulating.

-- Rhythm: strumming in time and holding a steady pace.
+- Rhythm: Strumming in time and keeping a steady and consistent pace.

 - Plectrum technique: How to hold a plectrum in a relaxed and co-ordinated way.

-- Posture: this is vital for any instrument anybody learns and is a transferable skill for later in life.
+- Posture: This is vital for any instrument and is a transferable skill for later in life.
 Good posture helps build core strength, maintain good technique, keeps you relaxed and helps maintain focus.

-- Basic harmony and music theory: We learn about reading music and following a chord chart, Tempo (fast or slow), dynamics (loud and soft), basic notation such as crotchets, quavers and minums.
+- Basic harmony and music theory: We learn about reading music and following a chord chart, tempo (fast or slow), dynamics (loud and soft), basic notation such as crotchets, quavers and minims.

 - Single note picking: Playing one string at a time and learning melodies to songs such as hot cross buns is a real co-ordination challenge for any age.

 - Finger dexterity: Playing ukulele will help build strength and independence in the fingers.
 This is great if the child goes on to learn piano, guitar, violin, cello etc.